 Register of Electors

 The Register of Electors contains details of everyone who is registered to vote.
 It is used to determine who can vote at elections.
 Registers are normally updated monthly and revised annually on 1 December each year.
+In certain circumstances the publication of revised registers can be delayed until 1 February.

 A register may be revised and published at other times if, for example, major changes are made to the Register in the course of the year.